scilentgemini/scilentgemini/README.md

 ![Banner Image](./assets/profile-banner.png)

 Welcome to my GitHub profile!
-I am a passionate [Your Profession] with a love for [Your Interests].
+I am a passionate [Web Developer] with a love for [Your Interests].
 I enjoy working on exciting projects and exploring new technologies.

 ## 🔧 Technologies & Tools